gyscos/cursive/doc/tutorial_3.md

 Our main screen is more complex than our previous examples: it is made of several views.
 There is a `SelectView` on the left, and three [`Button`]s to the right.
-But our [`Dialog::new`] method only takes one view!
+But our [`Dialog::around`] method only takes one view!
 How will we do?

 The solution is to use a layout view to display multiple children side-by-side.
 [`LinearLayout`] for instance can display views in a line.